truenas/charts/test/minio/1.5.1/README.md

 ```

 You can add as many environment variables as required, using the above format.
 Just add `environment.<VARIABLE_NAME>=<value>` under `set` flag.

+**NOTE**
+- On fresh installation, minIO data directory's ownership will be updated to minio:minio.
+- For existing installations that are exhibiting the upgrade to >=1.5.0, the minIO data directory's ownership will be migrated to minio:minio.